 Vice-Chief of the Defence Staff

-Since 2013, Sir Stuart has served as the UK’s Vice-Chief of the Defence Staff, and in 2017 was elected as the next Chairman of the NATO Military Committee by the Allied Chiefs of Defence.
-He has spent his entire career in the armed forces, both in active and intelligence roles, and as an instructor for fellow recruits.
+Sir Stuart has served as the UK’s Vice-Chief of the Defence Staff, and in 2017 was elected as the next Chairman of the NATO Military Committee by the Allied Chiefs of Defence.
+He spent his entire career in the armed forces, both in active and intelligence roles, and as an instructor for fellow recruits, before retiring in 2021.

 Peter Cheeseman, CBE (1932-2010)